Napa County Landmarks puts out new '10 Threatened Treasures' list

 Organizers noted that some properties from earlier lists have been restored by owners to their former glory, including The Old Adobe on Soscol Avenue, the Borreo Building (now Stone Brewery) and the Francis House, aka Calistoga’s “Old Hospital.”

 2. Two Luther Turton residences at the Napa State Hospital.
 Turton (1862-1925) is probably Napa’s most famous early architect.
-Among his many notable works were two large (approx. 10,000 sq. ft.) houses that sit just off on the main driveway leading into the hospital grounds.
+Among his many notable works were two large (about 10,000 square feet) houses that sit just off on the main driveway leading into the hospital grounds.
 For years they served as residences for hospital psychiatrists and their families.
 In more recent years were offices for hospital staff, however, like the former Health and Human Services property on Old Sonoma Road, suffered significant damage in the 2014 earthquake and were deemed unstable and unsafe.
-There have still been no visible attempts to stabilize them or repair them.
-This appears to be one of those cases where the owner (the State of California) cannot be bothered to decide what to do with these buildings.
+There still have been no visible attempts to stabilize them or repair them.
+This appears to be one of those cases where the owner (the State of California) cannot decide what to do with these buildings.

-3. 2232 Oak St., Napa – This is an 1,895 sq. ft. residence built in 1880 as the Daniel J. Thomas residence, when the neighborhood was rural and had only about a dozen houses.
+3. 2232 Oak St., Napa – This is an 1,895-square-foot residence built in 1880 as the Daniel J. Thomas residence, when the neighborhood was rural and had only about a dozen houses.
 The grand Stick Eastlake style house is suffering from neglect and deferred maintenance.

 8. Franco-Swiss Winery, Conn Valley Road., St. Helena – This historic, crumbling stone winery is being offered for sale, reportedly in part, because the current owners were unable to bring to fruition a restoration plan.
 Historical records indicate as early as 1876 “20,000 gallons of red and white wine” was being produced at the Franco-Swiss Winery.
 To add to this structure’s deteriorating woes, the roof partially caved in a recent winter.